arkregiel/basic-tcp-udp/README.md

-# basic-tcp-udp
-Basic TCP and UDP programs (server and client
+# Basic TCP and UDP servers and clients (Linux)

+ Simple iterative servers receive and print message from clients

+ Clients send message to the server and exit